Root Maggots: Prevention, Identification, and Control

 Signs of Root Maggot Infestation

-How badly is your plant damaged by root maggots depends on the crop, its variety, and the age of the plant.
+How badly your plant is damaged by root maggots depends on the crop, its variety, and the age of the plant.

 For instance, red cabbage is less susceptible to root maggots than green cabbage.